Hidden Canvases: The Maritime Musical

 "Oh, what did she want?"

-"She asked about our progress on the promotions project."
+"She asked about our progress on the New York project."

-"She thought we might sell the rights to dramatize the promotional effort to a theatrical consortium in New York."
+"She suggested we sell the rights to dramatize the exhibit to a theatrical consortium."

-"She thinks we should turn the letters into a play?" she said, eyebrows reaching for the ceiling.
-"It doesn't seem to be the kind of material that becomes a play. '
+"She thinks we should turn the photography exhibit into a musical?" she said, eyebrows reaching for the ceiling.
+"It doesn't seem to be the kind of thing that lends itself to becoming a play. '

-"That's what I told her, but she insisted that we change the tone of the letters to make them sound more like musical theater..."
+"That's what I told her, but she insisted that we change the tone of our promitions to make them sound more like musical theater..."

 "Despite my better judgment, I've got to hear more of this hairbrained scheme."